Royal Vista

 At least one recent listing explicitly says a 'Window AC will be installed in primary bedroom prior to closing,' confirming window A/C availability in the building.
 The rest of the remarks focus on breezes and other upgrades, but this direct mention is enough to keep the feature marked true with very high confidence.

-Concrete construction is strongly supported by the MLS record: 13 of 13 current listings show CONCRE.
-No public remarks suggest any different construction type, so this appears to be a stable building-level fact rather than copy-paste noise.
+Concrete construction is strongly supported by the MLS record, with 14 of 14 current listings indicating CONCRE.
+None of the public remarks suggest a different construction type, so this appears to be a stable building attribute rather than a copy-paste error.

 No analysis available